SamGoody/tailwind-children/README.md

 # Contributing

 Please open issues, file bug reports, give me your opinions on variant names, default styles and behaviors, and whatever else you can think of.
 There are a lot of good things input can add!

+tailwind-children is a ES6 module that is backported to CommonJS for use with taiwindcss (which is in CommonJS format).

+Originally, we used [require-esm-in-cjs] to seetup a simple CJS wrapper around the ES6 module, but this seemed to have [created an issue for Vite users](https://github.com/SamGoody/tailwind-children/issues/1))

+Until that can be resolved, am using esbuild (installed globally) to export to CJS for production as follows:
+1. `esbuild ./src/index.mjs --outdir=dist --format=cjs`
+2. `echo "module.exports = src_default;" >> "./dist/index.js"`

+To run tailwind and test visually:
+1. `npx tailwind -o ./tests/test.css -c ./tests/tailwind.config.cjs -i ./tests/input.css`

+To run tests in JEST:
+1. `npm run test`

 [tailwindcss-children]: https://github.com/benface/tailwindcss-children
 [@tailwindcss/typography]: https://tailwindcss.com/docs/typography-plugin